Do you want to start thrift store business?

 2.1 The Business

 City Thrift Store will be owned by Jude Daylon, who is a graduate from Harvard University.
 City Thrift Store will be located on Howard Street, one of the bustling streets of San Francisco.
-The business is aimed to gather the used items which are in a condition to be used again and sell them at economical prices.
+The business plan for thrift store is aimed to gather the used items which are in a condition to be used again and sell them at economical prices.
 The variety and number of the used items depend upon how vast do you want your business to expand.
 City Thrift Store is aimed to keep used clothes, books, toys, musical instruments, furniture items, small electronic instruments at the store with appealing presentation all the time.

 Management is the primary footstep on which the whole thrift store business stands.
 This business will require extraordinary management skills to make sure that the stock of items is available in the store every time and is displayed in the appealing way.